 Here are the three criteria that determine your essay score:

-Reading — you will be evaluated on how well you comprehend and correctly interpret the text and make skillful use of textual evidence to support an argument.
+• Reading — You will be evaluated on how well you comprehend and correctly interpret the text and make skillful use of textual evidence.

-Analysis — for this, you will be graded on how well you grasp the text and focus on relevant ideas that support the argument.
+• Analysis — For this, you will be graded on how well you grasp the text and focus on relevant ideas.

 How Hard Is the Essay Section of the ACT vs. SAT?